Montana-Media-Arts/webDesignFall2024/_docs/topic-09/04-applied/03-page.md

 <div class="divider-heading"></div>

-Try it yourself, by editing in code playground below!
+Try it yourself by editing in the code playground below!

 1. Change the color of some text.
 2. Changed the background of the main-container `<div>` to "silver".